Estimating Time Delays between Signals under Mixed Noise Influence with Novel Cross- and Bispectral Methods

-Here we introduce two novel TDE protocols which are insensitive to noise mixing.
+Here we introduce two novel TDE approaches that are insensitive to noise mixing.
 We derive a cross-spectrum based approach that relies on estimating the periodicity of the phase spectrum rather than its slope, and a bispectrum based approach that incorporates bispectral antisymmetrization \cite{Chella2014} in order to suppress contributions from not just Gaussian but all independent sources.
-Through theoretical arguments and by means of simulation experiments, we demonstrate that our methods are immune to linear and instantaneous mixing effects.
+Through theoretical arguments and by means of simulations, we demonstrate that our methods are immune to linear and instantaneous mixing effects.

 Since efforts of cross- and bispectrum TDE developed independently, comparisons between the two approaches are still lacking.
 A more general aim of this study is, therefore, to provide a versatile testing framework within which one can inspect the behaviour of each method under controlled signal and noise conditions.
 Using this framework, we simulate time-delayed time series.
-We assess conventional phase-slope and bispectrum based TDE approaches alongside the proposed phase-periodicity and bispectral antisymmetrization protocols in unmixed and mixed noise environments.
-Additionally, we aim to characterize potential differences in protocols behaviour with respect to noise Gaussianity and auto-correlation.
-We further propose to combine standard TDE protocols with a bootstrapping procedure, which allows one to discern between reliable and unreliable TDE outputs.
-As a proof of concept, we demonstrate the viability of our TDE protocols on real-life electrophysiological data where time-delays between sensor measurements are expected.
+We assess conventional phase-slope and bispectrum based TDE approaches alongside the proposed phase-periodicity and bispectral antisymmetrization approaches in unmixed and mixed noise environments.
+Additionally, we characterize potential differences in approaches behaviour with respect to noise Gaussianity and auto-correlation.
+We further propose to combine standard TDE approaches with a bootstrapping procedure, which allows one to discern between reliable and unreliable TDE outputs.
+As a proof of concept, we demonstrate the viability of our TDE approaches on real-life electrophysiological data where time-delays between sensor measurements are expected.